 I am also the author of Unorthodox Modernisms: Varieties of Religious Expression in Twentieth-Century Canadian Poetry (under advance contract with University of Toronto Press).
-This scholarly monograph is a revised version of my dissertation, “Canadian Modernist Poetry and the Rise of Personal Religions,” in the Department of English at Dalhousie University.
-His dissertation, which was supported by a Killam Scholarship and a Joseph-Armand Bombardier SSHRC Canada Graduate Scholarship, examined the notion of “personal religions” (advanced most memorably by American philosopher and psychologist William James) in relation to the mid-twentieth century poetry and unpublished writings of four major Canadian poets: E.J.
+This scholarly monograph is a revised version of my dissertation, “Canadian Modernist Poetry and the Rise of Personal Religions,” which was the recipient of the Dalhousie Doctoral Thesis Award and Malcolm Ross Thesis Award.
+It examined the notion of “personal religion”—advanced most memorably by American philosopher and psychologist William James—in relation to the mid-twentieth century poetry and unpublished writings of four major Canadian poets: E.J.
 Pratt, Margaret Avison, Louis Dudek, and P.K.
 Page.
-Some of his findings from this study were published in Further Directions in William James and Literary Studies (a special issue of William James Studies) and University of Toronto Quarterly.
-His work has also been published or is forthcoming in The Edinburgh Companion to Modernism, Myth and Religion (ed.
+Some of my findings from this study were published in Further Directions in William James and Literary Studies and University of Toronto Quarterly.
+My work has also been published or is forthcoming in The Edinburgh Companion to Modernism, Myth and Religion (ed.
 Suzanne Hobson and Andrew Radford), Canadian Digital Humanities, Interdisciplinary Digital Engagement in Arts & Humanities, Pop!
 Public.
 Open.
-Participatory, English Studies in Canada, Canadian Poetry: Studies, Documents, Reviews, the Routledge Encyclopedia of Modernism, Eludamos: Journal for Computer Game Culture, and The Bull Calf Review.
-He is also currently working on a book-length manuscript and a digital critical edition of Louis Dudek’s multi-volume long poem Continuation (under advance contract with University of Ottawa Press: Canadian Literature Collection).
+Participatory, English Studies in Canada, Canadian Poetry: Studies, Documents, Reviews, the Routledge Encyclopedia of Modernism, and Eludamos: Journal for Computer Game Culture.
+I am also working on a critical edition of Louis Dudek’s multi-volume long poem Continuation (under advance contract with University of Ottawa Press: Canadian Literature Collection).